The Overlap Gap Property limits limit swapping in the QAOA: Background

 \subsection{Random Graphs}

 Here we standardize the notation we use to denote a hypergraph.
 A hypergraph $G=(V,E)$ has $|V|=n$ vertices, and $|E|=m$ edges.
+A graph is $q$-uniform if every hyperedge connects to exactly $q$ vertices.
+A graph is $d$-regular if every vertex has degree $d$.
 Conventionally, an instance of the Erd\"os--R\'enyi--(Gilbert) $q$-uniform hypergraph $G=\mathbb{G}^q_{ER}(n,p)$ is a random graph with $n$ vertices where each hyperedge is added with probability $p$.
 The original Erd\"os--R\'enyi $q$-uniform hypergraph $G=\mathbb{G}^q_{ER}(n,m)$ is chosen randomly from the set of hypergraph with $n$ vertices and $m$ hyperedges.
 The former is now more frequently used.
 The two types of Erd\"os--R\'enyi graphs are similar to each other when $np=m$.
 In fact, it has been shown that the two types of random graphs are asymptotically equivalent under certain conditions \cite{luczak1990equivalence}.\\

-Another type of random hypergraph of interest is the $d$-regular $q$-uniform hypergraph $G=\mathbb{R}^q(n,d)$ where we implicitly assume that $nd=qm$ for some integer $m$.
+Another type of random hypergraph of interest is the $d$-regular $q$-uniform hypergraph $G=\mathbb{R}^q(n,d)$ where we implicitly assume that $nd=qx$ for some integer $x$.
 Unlike Erd\"os--R\'enyi graphs that can be generated randomly, there is no easy unbiased way to generate such graphs, though one such method is known as the configuration model introduced by Bollob\'as \cite{BOLLOBAS1980311}.